Weather

 Weather is the state of the atmosphere at a given time and place.
 Most weather takes place in the troposphere, the lowest layer of the atmosphere.

-Weather changes each day because the air in our atmosphere is always moving, distributing energy from the Sun.
-In most places in the world, the types of weather events also vary throughout the year as seasons change.
+Weather changes each day because the air in our atmosphere is always moving, redistributing energy from the Sun.
+In most places in the world, the type of weather events expected vary through the year as seasons change.
+While weather can change rapidly, climate changes slowly, over decades or more, in response to changes in the factors that determine our climate.

 clouds resemble breaking <a